 Jerkass Woobie: You'd never believe it, but after the downright ridiculous asskicking that it endured, just to have its power taken from it and to be locked away again seems like it would be very depressing for the Fox.
 This sentiment is starting to be recognized by the fandom..

-Even Naruto feels sorry for it, and apologizes for trapping it in its prison again. (not that it deserves any sympathy, but Naruto is The Messiah after all).
+Even Naruto feels sorry for it, and apologizes for trapping it in its prison again. (not that it deserves any sympathy, but Naruto is an All-Loving Hero after all).

 Considering how Ch.
 572 depicts not only Kurama, the Fox, but all the Tailed Beasts as embittered entities who considered the Sage of the Six Paths as a father figure, this has grown into Canon.